VOLUNTEER & Internship OPPORTUNITIES

 Opportunities for additional training and certification are included in the Junior Counselor experience.
 Junior Counselors will be able to build upon their belay training received as CITs and develop a belay log to document their belay experience.
 Certification through American Red Cross programs like First Aid & CPR or Lifeguarding are offered.
 Unique opportunities including U.S. Sailing Association Motorboating Safety and Tennis Coaching training through the US Professional Tennis Association.

 Junior Counselors will be assigned to a camper bunk family, living alongside the campers and bunk moms throughout the camp session.
 This real-world experience fosters the development of important life skills while also instilling the importance of caring for others.
 While helping campers in the daily aspects of life like clean-up and self-care, Junior Counselors will further develop skills related to responsibility like time management and organization.

 Junior Counselors will be assigned to assist in a variety of activity areas each week.
 They will assist campers as they learn new skills as they experience new activities, trip days, and overnights.
 Working under the guidance and supervision of Fernwood Cove counselors, Junior Counselors will further strengthen their skills in communication, leadership, planning, and problem solving.
 During the second half of the summer additional responsibilities related to activity and trip planning will provide in-depth experience in risk assessment, lesson development, and a greater understanding of gear use and storage.

 apply to be a junior counselor

 Interested in becoming a Junior Counselor?
-CITs who have completed both sessions of the CIT Program are invited to apply today!
-Contact Alicia to set up your online account to complete your Junior Counselor application.
+CITs who have completed a full summer of the CIT Program are invited to apply today!
+Contact Jim to set up your online account to complete your Junior Counselor application.
 Applications are due by November 1 each year.
 Interviews will be scheduled once individual applications are received.
 Admission decisions will be announced no later than December 1.

 Find important information regarding dates and rates here.